andrexcu/andrexcu/README.md

 </h1>
 <h3 align="left">
 Computer science major at AdDU, currently doing full-stack development.
-Passionate about solving challenging projects and exploring diverse codebases.
+Passionate about solving challenging projects and collaborating on a diverse codebase.
 I'm also interested working on a startup.
 </h3>